ssg/ExeTools/README.md

 # about

-ExeTools is currently a PowerShell module that only provides the `Get-ExeArchitecture` cmdlet.
-I needed it on my new Windows Dev Kit 2023 machine to see which are actually .
+ExeTools is a PowerShell module that provides few cmdlets for analyzing executable files (EXE and DLL).
+I wrote it because needed it on my new Windows Dev Kit 2023 machine to find non-ARM64 binaries.
+Now, I'm slowly adding more functionality to it like `Get-AssemblyInfo` to analyze .NET assemblies.

 To install it:

 ```
 Install-Module ExeTools